White Leghorn: A Favorite Egg Layer

 |Temperament||Friendly and active|

-White Leghorns are among the most popular chicken breeds in the world.
-They're low in maintenance, hardy, and real egg machines.
-Almost all white eggs you'll find in your supermarket are White Leghorn eggs or from hybrids developed by them.
-Their egg-laying skills make them the perfect breed for chicken keepers who aren't looking for a rare or specific breed but want to enjoy their fried egg every morning.
+Their egg-laying skills make them the perfect breed for chicken keepers who aren’t looking for a rare or specific breed but want to enjoy their fried egg every morning.
+Leghorns bring you a fresh egg almost daily!

 White Leghorns are medium-sized birds with beautiful snow-white plumage, bright red comb, red wattles, and white earlobes, which signals they lay white eggs.
 They have a single comb, although a rose comb is also allowed in some countries.
 Their legs are clean and yellow; their skin color is also yellow.